dwightware4/Minesweeper/README.md

 # Code Sample

-This code sample show the explore and expose methods, which recursively explore the board and open up empty spaces.
+This code sample shows the explore and expose methods, which recursively explore the board and open up empty spaces.

 ![alt tag](screenshots/explore.png)